-When the safety and well-being of your loved ones are in jeopardy, the Lompoc elder abuse lawyers at James McKiernan Lawyers are here to help.
-When you place a parent, grandparent, friend, or family member in an assisted living or skilled nursing facility, the last thing you expect is abuse or neglect.
-But some unscrupulous people may take advantage of someone you love, either financially, physically, sexually, or mentally.
+When the safety and well-being of your loved ones is in jeopardy, the Lompoc elder abuse lawyers at James McKiernan Lawyers are here to help.
+When you place a parent, grandparent, friend or family member in an assisted-living or skilled-nursing facility, the last thing you expect is abuse or neglect.
+But some unscrupulous people may take advantage of someone you love, either financially, physically, sexually or mentally.
 If a loved one has been a victim of elder abuse or negligence, it’s time to take legal action.

 Compassionate Lompoc Elder Abuse Lawyers

 As a resident of a nursing home, your loved one has certain legal rights.
 According to California law, caretakers must uphold residents’ rights to medical treatment, quality of life, privacy, visits, transfer, confidentiality, discharge, and freedom from restraint and abuse.
 Your loved one’s basic rights are:

 - The right to be treated with respect and dignity in recognition of his her individuality and preferences.

 - The right to quality care and treatment that is fair and free from discrimination.

 - The right to have relatives or a legal representative act on his or her behalf to exercise these rights when the elder is unable to do so.